alejandrocam19/MusicApp-react-native/README.md

 </p>

 ## Reanimated V2
-> Due to performance issues, this example has been rewritten using [React Native Reanimated V2](https://github.com/software-mansion/react-native-reanimated) You can check this branch for [Animated API](https://github.com/m-inan/react-native-music-app/tree/animated_api).
+> Due to performance issues, this example has been rewritten using [React Native Reanimated V2]

-## Track Player
-> [React Native Track Player](https://github.com/react-native-kit/react-native-track-player) package is used for this example.
-However, since the release version does not have "Shuffle" and "Repeat" features, [this](https://github.com/m-inan/react-native-track-player) repository is used.

 ## Features